 Tawang is a district as well as a town in western Arunachal Pradesh.
-The town is located at an altitude of 11,500 ft at the extreme North West corner of Arunachal Pradesh surrounded in three sides by Bhutan and China.
+The town is located at an altitude of 11,500 ft at the extreme North West corner of Arunachal Pradesh surrounded on three sides by Bhutan and China.
 This makes Tawang difficult to reach.
 But the visitors are well rewarded with the grand views of the alpine mountains surrounding Tawang.

-Apart from the grand mountain and lakes that create an extremely beautiful background for the town, Tawang is also famous for the 17th century Tawang Monastery which is the second largest in Asia and also one of the most beautiful.
+Apart from the grand mountain and lakes that create an extremely beautiful background for the town, Tawang is also famous for the 17th-century Tawang Monastery which is the second largest in Asia and also one of the most beautiful.
 The local tribe “Monpa” are well known for their friendly smile and the headgear they wear.

 What to See

-Visit to the lakes:
+Visit the lakes:

 As you travel further North from Tawang, the terrain fast changes.
 Tall trees are soon replaced by small bushes and the terrain starts resembling closely the adjacent Tibetan plateau.
 This area beyond Tawang offers a breathtaking view of lakes - the area is said to have more than a hundred lakes.
 A normal tourist itinerary includes a visit to Sangetsar Lake, also known as Madhuri lake.
 On the way, you will be passing by several lakes each offering its own attraction.
 Sangetsar lake is the last destination.
 The lake was originally a grazing ground.
 In 1973 an earthquake occurred which resulted in a landslide blocking a stream nearby.
 As a result, the lake was formed.
 The trees that once stood in the land are all dead but their black trunks come out of the lake water to create a special effect for the beholder.
 The Sangetsar lake was the sight where the Bollywood movie 'Koyla' was shot with famous heroine Madhuri Dixit dancing around the lake.
 This gave the lake its popular name Madhuri Lake.